rickythewriter/prosopeople/README.md

 ## What is Prosopeople?

-Prosopeople is a digital auto-prosoporaphy, a technology for managing your relationships, through record-keeping, inspired by the user interface of [Evernote.com](https://evernote.com/) and the relationship management utility of [Copper CRM](https://www.copper.com).
+Prosopeople is a digital auto-prosoporaphy, a technology for managing your relationships, through record-keeping, inspired by the user interface of [Evernote.com](https://evernote.com/).
 You can:
 - create dossiers of people, with whom you want to build a deeper relationship,
+- add tags, to see your friends' traits, and who has what in common.
 - write entries about them, so you don't forget what you've done together, what they like, how you feel about them.

 ## Technologies Used